 What happens when you connect ServiceM8 with a supported accounting package?

-Connecting ServiceM8 with your Xero, MYOB, QuickBooks Online or Sage One account can save hours in data entry and automatically keeps your clients, materials, payments in sync.
+Connecting ServiceM8 with your Xero, MYOB, or QuickBooks Online account can save hours in data entry and automatically keeps your clients, materials, payments in sync.

 - Invoices created in ServiceM8 can be raised in your accounting package in a seconds